Andrej Lemanis: Australia national team

 On 24 April 2013, he was announced as the new head coach of the Australia national team.

 By virtue of winning the 2013 FIBA Oceania Championship, Australia qualified for the 2014 FIBA Basketball World Cup in Spain.
 Australia was drawn into Group D, alongside Lithuania, Slovenia, Angola, Mexico and South Korea.
 After suffering an opening round 90–80 loss to Slovenia, Australia bounced back, stringing together three consecutive wins over South Korea, Lithuania and Mexico, the first time in 16 years that Australia had won 3 consecutive matches at the FIBA World Cup.
 However, in their next match Australia suffered a shock 91–83 loss to Angola, which came despite leading by 15 points in the middle of the third quarter.
 This result, combined with Lithuania's 67–64 win over Slovenia meant that Australia finished third in their group, qualifying for the knockout stage of the tournament.
 Australia met Turkey in the knockout stage of the tournament, and lost 65–64 to Turkey, ending their World Cup campaign.

 Lemanis led the Boomers to gold in the 2015 Oceania Championships, qualifying the team for Rio 2016.

 In Rio, the Boomers, under Coach Lemanis went 4 and 1 in the pool games (losing only to Team USA), finishing second in their group.
-They played Lithuania in the quarter final, beating them 80-64 leading Australia in to the medal rounds for the first time since 2000.
+They played Lithuania in the quarter-final, beating them 80-64 leading Australia in to the medal rounds for the first time since 2000.
 Australia went on to lose the semi-final game to Serbia and then fell to Spain in the bronze medal game by a single point.
 This equalled Australia's highest ever finish at an Olympics for Men's Basketball.

-In 2017, Lemanis was re appointed as National Head Coach of Australia, this time on a part time basis as he also coached the Brisbane Bullets in the Australian National Basketball league.
+In 2017, Lemanis was re-appointed as head coach of Australia, this time on a part time basis as he also coached the Brisbane Bullets in the Australian National Basketball League.

 FIBA introduced a new World Cup Qualification system, meaning Australia would now need to qualify through the Asia/Oceania region.
 In 2017, the Boomers, under Lemanis, played in their first ever Asia Cup tournament.
-The team went undefeated through the tournament, beating Iran in the final 79 - 56, taking home the gold medal for Australia.
+The team went undefeated through the tournament, beating Iran in the final, 79–56, taking home the gold medal for Australia.